kozyilmaz/mc-on-macos/README.md

 # Midnight Commander on macOS
 'Midnight Commander on macOS' is a script to build a macOS-native and minimal `mc` by compiling `autotools` and linking dependency libraries like `libffi` and `glib` statically (without installing them at all).
-This way, users can enjoy Midnight Commander without using `brew`
+This way, users can enjoy Midnight Commander without using `brew`.
-If you are interested in having the GNU Tools on macOS without using `brew`, take a look at github.com/kozyilmaz/tools
+If you are interested in having the GNU Tools on macOS without using `brew`, take a look at [GNU Tools for macOS](https://github.com/kozyilmaz/tools) repo.

 ### Compiled Tools
 ```bash